-Also during the fermentation beneficial probiotics are produced.
+Also, during the fermentation, beneficial probiotics are produced.
 These “live bacteria” are what give your body health benefits.
 That is why sauerkraut helps to keep the lining of your digestive system healthy, support your natural antibodies, help to combat inflammation and reduce your risk of infections.

-Most of our immune system is found in gut.
+Most of our immune system is found in the gut.
 Sauerkraut can also be of benefit to your immune system too because of its gut-supporting properties.

 Can sauerkraut cause bloat?
 Probiotics help to reduce many digestive symptoms such as gas, bloating and constipation.
-The answer is not, sauerkraut can’t cause bloat.
+The answer is, not, sauerkraut can’t cause bloat.
 It helps you to reduce it.

 Research on good gut bacteria says that sauerkraut may reduce your risk of conditions such as Alzheimer’s and depression.
 Probiotic-rich foods such as sauerkraut can aid weight loss.